-JAPANESE 5-6 (FOR 405, 406)OPEN TO: 11, 12Full Year CoursePREREQUISITE: C grade in Japanese 4Requires passing 1st semester to remain in 2nd semester
+JAPANESE 5-6 (FOR 405, 406)OPEN TO: 11, 12Full Year CoursePREREQUISITE:Recommended at least a C grade in Japanese 4 Requires passing 1st semester to remain in 2nd semester

 A continuation of Japanese 3 and 4 in which students will review the skills learned in second-year Japanese and continue to study at a more advanced level.
 More advanced readings, stories, and cultural topics will be explored.